Pronkle/Swerve-Test-V2/README.md

 # NOTE: This is prototype swerve, certain elements still do not work as intended

+# NOTE: This repo has been moved to the formal team github!
+No further updates will occur on this repo, but you can use it as a ref.

 # Controls Reference
 * Designed to work with an XBOX controller